saberworks/massassi-static/PLAN.md

 ## 3dos

-Stored in DB, but there are few enough I can generate a static page and just stop taking submissions.
+Stored in DB, but there are few enough I can generate a static page and just stop taking submissions. (section is done)

 ## Mats

 Mats are dynamic but any category doesn't have many individual entries.
 Can remove search and generate a static set of files.
 Search can be removed.
+(I'm going to handle this same was as 3dos)

 ## Old News

 The really old news is already static.
 Beyond that there is a selector thing that allows showing old news by date (with a really old single-day picker thing).
-I think it makes sense to just output static files for month/year and link them.
+I think it makes sense to just output static files for month/year and link them. (can use "collections" feature)

 ## Recent Levels